 No, doing so will make the juices from the stuffing come out and dry, besides the nightmare of washing the baking sheet.
 Wrapping each pita bread in aluminum foil helps in capturing the moisture within the pita bread and prevents it from burning while the meat slowly cooks.

 Shall I use thin or thick pita bread?

 You can use both, but I prefer to use thick pita bread.
 It’s the pita bread made mostly in Egypt, and I have the recipe on my blog too.

 What to serve with Arayes?

-When the Arayes are cool, place them in an airtight container and refrigerate for two days.
+When the Arayes are cool, place the leftovers in an airtight container in the fridge for up to two days.